 Grand Cayman has its share of amazing seaside restaurants (don’t miss the Lobster Pot, where the staff feeds tarpon just off the outside deck each night, and Paradise Seaside where you can have the entire place to yourself once the cruise ships leave for the night).
 You can also pick up delectable rotisserie chicken at the crazy busy Chicken Chicken to enjoy as a picnic or in your room.

-Stingray City, that is.
-This is the number one tourist attraction in Grand Cayman and is a must-see.
+Stingray Cityis the number one tourist attraction and one of the best active travel experiences in Grand Cayman.
+It’s a must-see.
 Hop on a boat (there are many tours available, try Captain Marvin for a variety of packages) and take a short 20 min ride to the edge of the North Sound (a big U-shaped bay in the center of the island) where you’ll stop at a sandbar.

 Your tour guides will help you off the boat into waist deep water, they’ll put bait in the water, and very quickly you will be surrounded by 10 to 20 stingrays, depending on where your boat anchors and how many other boats are around (take a morning tour to avoid the crowds).